 - Boiling or poaching eggs instead of frying.

-There are quite a lot of different breakfast options that will actively help lower cholesterol.
+There are quite a lot of different breakfast options that can actively help to lower cholesterol.
 Here are my favourites:-

 1. Avocado & Poached Egg on Toast